-- We gave him the present although he didn't behave well with us.

-- We gave him the present

-2.b.
-Turn the two sentences into a sentence of purpose (0.5 points)

-- She will come soon.
-She wants us to speak to her about the problem.
+- We gave him the present although he didn't behave well with us. - We gave him the present in spite of his behaviour. - 2.b.
+Turn the two sentences into a sentence of purpose.
+(0.5 points) - She will come soon.
+She wants us to speak to her about the problem. - She will come soon so that we can speak to her about the problem.